M2000Interpreter/Environment/utf8/modtrickunregcom.bas.utf8.txt

 ' // Call "IClassFactory:CreateInstance" method.
 Public Function IClassFactory_CreateInstance( _
-                 ByVal Obj As IUnknown, _
+                 ByVal obj As IUnknown, _
                  ByVal punkOuter As Long, _
-                 ByRef riid As guid, _
+                 ByRef riid As GUID, _
                  ByRef out As IUnknown) As Long

     Dim params(2)   As Variant